Image Image

 A DUI lawyer in Monroe County, IL represents people accused of driving under the influence of alcohol, drugs, or a combination of both.
-If you or your loved one were recently arrested for DUI in Monroe County, IL, you need to take fast, decisive steps.
-DUI charges in Illinois are serious — the penalties can affect your freedom, your driving privileges, and your future for years to come.
+If you or someone you care about has been arrested for DUI in Monroe County, IL, immediate action is critical.
+The penalties for a DUI in Illinois are severe — they can threaten your freedom, your ability to drive, and your long-term future.

 Hiring the right DUI lawyer can protect your rights, help you avoid jail, and fight to keep your license.

-Combs Waterkotte’s Monroe County, IL criminal defense lawyers can step in immediately to protect you and begin building your defense.
-Call us at (314) 900-HELP or contact us online today for a free, private consultation.
+Combs Waterkotte’s Monroe County, IL criminal defense lawyers are ready to step in immediately to fight for you.
+Reach out to us at (314) 900-HELP or submit our contact form now for a free and confidential case review.

 What You’ll Learn on This Page

-- How a DUI lawyer in Monroe County, IL can help you through the entire process — from protecting your license to defending you in court.
+• How a DUI lawyer in Monroe County, IL can help you at every stage — from license suspension to courtroom defense.

 Free book